-Kylah Limmer is Head of Defence, working for Fujitsu
+Kylah Limmer is Head of Defence at Fujitsu

 Kylah has proven experience in leading high performing sales and customer service teams to drive profitable growth and customer engagement.